layeddie/rv/rv_app_ui/README copy.md

 # RV app - Nerves app to show how to switch on LED from Phoenix Liveview page

-This is project is in progress - not complet
+This is project is in progress - not complete

 DONE:
 1. Create poncho project and setup sdcard naming.